DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 * Escape
 * Backspace

-If you need your browser test to press keys that are not being automatically recorded, you can leverage the **Press Key** special action and specify which values need to be pressed in the value box.
+To press keys that are not being automatically recorded, specify which values need to be pressed in the value box of the  **Press Key** special action:

 {{< img src="synthetics/browser_tests/browser_test_press_key.png" alt="Browser Test Press Key"  style="width:60%;">}}